hydrusnetwork/hydrus/docs/developer_api.md

 ### **GET `/request_new_permissions`** { id="request_new_permissions" }

 _Register a new external program with the client.
-This requires the 'add from api request' mini-dialog under_ services->review services _to be open, otherwise it will 403._
+This requires the 'add from api request' mini-dialog under_ services->review _to be open, otherwise it will 403._

 Restricted access:
 :   NO.